 - Confirmation of attendance is provided by Saint Mary’s.

-- 1 or 3 grad credit options are available independent study format.
+- One or three grad credit options are available in independent study format.

-After registering, you will receive additional information via email approximately 1 week prior to the seminars.
+After registering, you will receive additional information via email approximately one week prior to the seminars.

 When will the seminars be confirmed or canceled?